St John's SEND information

 The process of SEN identification and provision is cyclical: assess the child’s needs; plan support and intervention; put (do) the planned provision into action; and review progress.

 Identification & Provision

 Where a child appears behind expected levels, or where their progress gives cause for concern, teachers will observe and monitor the child’s learning and we will talk to parents/carers and the child (as appropriate) to gather information.

 Initially children will receive high quality first teaching, targeting their areas of weakness and differentiated to meet their needs.
 If a child’s progress continues to be less than expected we will review their needs.

-In order to support individual learner’ needs, Personalised Learning Plans (formerly IEPs) are created to provide specific, targeted support.
+In order to support individual learner’ needs, Pupil Passports (formerly IEPs) are created to provide specific, targeted support.
 These are overseen by staff in collaboration with the SENCO, and indicate the support a child may require.
 This support is provided by Learning Mentors, Teachers or other agencies as appropriate.
 The plans identify the area of need: communication and interaction; cognition and learning: social, emotional and mental health difficulties; or sensory and/or physical needs.

 If additional support beyond that available in school is required pupils may work with professionals from a range of agencies: a specialist teacher, the Educational Psychologist, Speech and Language Therapist etc. These specialists may work with individuals or groups; carry out assessments; meet with parents; or offer specialist advice to home and school.